New Zealand Socialist Party: History

 Others of the Australian cohort, while less radical and active in attempts to enter the political sphere, were still invested in significant social change; Thomas Eagle, who was a carpenter by trade, was an example of those members who stood as representational of the local and regional labouring workforce, and championed issues for such groups accordingly, such as the open accessibility of education and resources to all people.
-Amongst early issues raised by Eagle that he brought to New Zealand was his campaign for public libraries to be open on Sundays, assumedly so that blue-collar workers (who then worked 6 days a week before the implementation of the 8-8-8 workday model) would be able to access books and media collections on their single day off.
+Amongst early issues raised by Eagle that he brought to New Zealand was his campaign for public libraries to be open on Sundays, assumedly so that blue-collar workers (who then worked 6 days a week before the implementation of the 8-8-8 workdays model) would be able to access books and media collections on their single day off.

 By 1908 the party was tested by the Blackball miners strike and membership had increased to 3,000 by April of that year.
 Also that year the Socialist Party held its first national conference in Wellington.
-Many of the early leaders were from the UK and Australia, where radical ideologies were not uncommon among political parties, but were seen as out of touch in New Zealand, where more moderate platforms were the norm.
+Many of the early leaders were from the UK and Australia, where radical ideologies were not uncommon among political parties, but were seen as "out of touch" in New Zealand, where more moderate platforms were the norm.
 As such the party failed to gain much traction.

 A different group, the Socialist Party of New Zealand, was founded in 1930 and became the World Socialist Party (New Zealand).

 Policies

-The Socialist Party had a very leftist platform.
-Its members possessed Marxian views of class struggle and advocated the overthrowing of capitalisation by way of political and industrial action.
-It was then to make way for "the socialisation of the means of production, distribution and exchange."
+At the outset the Socialist Party had a traditionally leftist platform.
+Its members possessed Marxian views of class struggle—an ideology not uncommonly held by the sort (and class) of individuals flooding into New Zealand at the time, from around the British Empire—and advocated the overthrowing of capitalism by way of political and industrial action.
+The intent was that this action was to make way for "the socialisation of the means of production, distribution and exchange."